MelTsesmelis/geofencing/README.md

 # geofencing

-created on android studio.
-This project is related to geofencing on android, it can also locate the user's location after his permission and allows him to tag a location.
-When he enters this location and when he leaves he will receive notifications
+	This project created on android studio.
+Related to geofencing on andoid.
+It can locate the user`s location after his permission and allow him tag another location.
+When he enter or exit of this location then he receive a notification.
+User can see where he went using another app conected with providers and take the data of the other app.